mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:21:24 Also, I think I was looking through the test code.

-00:21:27 The test code for DateUtil is a neat mix of unit test and PyTest.
+00:21:27 The test code for DateUtil is a neat mix of unit test and pytest.

 00:21:34 Both of them are good examples of how to do both.

-00:21:37 I like some of the newer stuff is using PyTest with parameterization, but it's good.
+00:21:37 I like some of the newer stuff is using pytest with parameterization, but it's good.

 00:21:42 >> Yeah, I like this a lot.